 I’ve done in a lot of Cognitive Behavioral Therapy (CBT).
-For a long time, I received it as I fought my own mental illness.
-Now, I provide CBT to kids who have experienced trauma.
+For a while, I received it myself, and now, I provide CBT to kids who have experienced trauma.
 And it’s taught me this: the human person was made for truth.

 That’s not just a metaphysical platitude.
 Mental illness is rooted in distortions of the truth.
 Therapy –CBT in particular – helps the client eliminate those distortions.
 Some people call it “fighting your brain,” but that’s too Cartesian for my comfort.
 I call it “building circuits for truth.”

 The spiral of disordered thinking